TreyM-WSS/m2x-android/README.md

 ### Manual Installation

 1. Obtain the `m2x-android-v.v.v.aar` for the [latest version](https://github.com/attm2x/m2x-android/releases/latest) of the M2X Android Client Library and place it in your project's `/libs` directory (if no `/libs` directory is present, create it).
-2. Add the following to your projects top level `build.gradle` :
+2. Add the following to your projects top level `build.gradle`, replacing "v.v.v" with the target version number for the M2X Android library :
     ```
       repositories {
           flatDir {